LiquidGalaxyLAB/LiquidGalaxySimpleCMS/README.md

 #### Remember

 After clicking on the apk, the tablet could ask for permissions.
-Give the permissions to try this awesome apk! :sunglasses:
+Give the permissions to try the :sparkler: Simple CMS :sparkler: project! :sunglasses:

 ### Second